rohiniamarapini/pinaca/README.md

 # Data ingestion in DB and response generation.

-To ingest the data in SQlite db and generate the response according to the field given using python
+A basic Flask application that'll help to scrape data from a data source and ingest the same in SQlite DB.
+Further, Generate responses according to the field given by client.

 ## Acknowledgements